 The Risk Management Framework ("RMF") sets parameters within which all the Group's activities are executed.
-This ensures we identify, monitor and report the risks to which the Group is exposed.
+This ensures we identify, measure, monitor and report the risks to which the Group is exposed.
 The RMF is supported by supplemental frameworks, policies and procedures that, together, ensure that risks are managed in a manner appropriate to the size of the Group and the complexity of its operations.

-The RMF addresses the legal and regulatory risks the Group is exposed to, together with the Principal and Emerging Risks.
 The design and effectiveness of the RMF is overseen and reviewed by the Board Risk Committee on a regular basis and at least annually.